lijinhan21/AISG_project/README.md

 ---

-This repository is based on the codebase of AISG hw2.
+This repository is based on the codebase of AIGS hw2.